 The complainant or respondent may appeal the decision of the Board as to responsibility and/or sanction to a legally trained independent outside arbitrator to be agreed upon by the complainant and respondent.
 Such an appeal may also be based on issues of procedure, law and jurisdiction pertaining to the processes of the Board.
 Complainants and respondents are advised to consult with their union or Senate grievance procedures to ascertain whether they can access alternate routes of appeal.

 Either party may exercise this right of appeal by filing written notice of appeal with the Secretary of the University within two weeks of the final disposition of the matter by the Board.
 For these purposes, where a respondent has been found responsible for harassment or discrimination, no appeal shall be launched until the imposition of a sanction by the Board and time will run from the date on which the respondent receives notice of the sanction imposed and the reasons therefor.

 The launching of an appeal may act as a stay on the implementation by the Principal of any sanctions imposed by the Board until such time as the appeal has been disposed of.
 This, however, may not preclude the appropriate Officer of the University from taking action where deemed necessary for the protection of the University community.
 Notification of such action will be sent to SONAD for ratification.

-If the complainant and respondent are unable to agree on an arbitrator within two weeks of the filing of the written notice of appeal, the Chair of the Committee of Ontario Law Deans will be requested to make the choice from among those legally trained people in the Province who have experience as Human Rights Inquiry Commissioners or labor arbitrators.
+If the complainant and respondent are unable to agree on an arbitrator within two weeks of the filing of the written notice of appeal, the Chair of the Committee of Ontario Law Deans will be requested to make the choice from among those legally trained people in the Province who have experience as Human Rights Inquiry Commissioners or labour arbitrators.
 If the Chair of Law Deans is the Dean of Law at Queen's University, the immediate past-Chair will be requested to make the choice.

 Arbitrators will be responsible for apportioning the costs of the appeal as they deem appropriate.